jimspags/event-ticketing/README.md

 - Automated email receipts for customers after purchasing a ticket.

 ## Installation
-1. Clone the repository: `git clone [https://github.com/your/repository.git](https://github.com/jimspags/event-ticketing)`
+1. Clone the repository: `git clone https://github.com/jimspags/event-ticketing`
 2. Navigate to the backend directory: `cd API`
 3. Install dependencies: `dotnet restore`
-4. Set up the MSSQL database by running the SQL scripts located in the `database` folder.
+4. Configure the MSSQL database connection string in the `appsettings.json` file located in the backend project.
+5. Apply EF migrations to update the database schema:
+   - Navigate to the backend directory if you're not already there: `cd API`
+   - Run the following command to apply migrations: `dotnet ef database update`
-5. Configure the Stripe API keys in the `appsettings.json` file.
+6. Configure the Stripe API keys in the `appsettings.json` file.
-6. Build and run the backend: `dotnet build` and `dotnet run`
+7. Build and run the backend: `dotnet build` and `dotnet run`
-7. Navigate to the frontend directory: `cd ../UI`
+8. Navigate to the frontend directory: `cd ../UI`
-8. Install dependencies: `npm install`
+9. Install dependencies: `npm install`
-9. Configure the backend API URL in the AngularJS environment file.
+10. Configure the backend API URL in the AngularJS environment file.
-10. Build and run the frontend: `ng serve`
+11. Build and run the frontend: `ng serve`

 ## Usage
 1. Open your web browser and navigate to the URL where the frontend is hosted.